Dr Zeljka Krpetic

 - SEEK: Research profile

-After achieving my PhD in Chemistry at The University of Milan (Italy) in 2008 followed by my post-doctoral research training in the cross-disciplinary field of applied nanotechnology in the UK and Ireland I joined the University of Salford, Manchester as a Lecturer in Physical Chemistry in September 2016.
+After achieving my Ph.D. in Chemistry at The University of Milan (Italy) in 2008 followed by my post-doctoral research training in the cross-disciplinary field of applied nanotechnology in the UK and Ireland I joined the University of Salford as a Lecturer in Physical Chemistry in September 2016.

-Previously I have been working as a Senior Research Scientist and Postdoctoral Research Fellow in several academic institutions across UK and Europe Centre for BioNano Interactions (CBNI), University College Dublin (Ireland), The University of Liverpool (UK) and Stratchlyde University (UK) where I took an active role in several European, UK and Irish research projects: FP6 “NACARDIO”, EU FP7 “BisNano”, EPSRC funded “Science and Innovation” (UK), EU FP7 ‘FutureNanoNeeds’, EU FP7 ‘NanoSolutions, Collaborative Centre for Applied Nanotechnology - CCAN ‘Nanokinetics’ project and FP7 ‘NanoMILE’.
+I have been working in several academic institutions across UK and Europe: Centre for BioNano Interactions (CBNI) at the University College Dublin (Ireland), The University of Liverpool (UK) and the Centre for Nanometrology at Strathclyde University (UK) where I took an active role in several European, UK and Irish funded research projects: FP6 “NACARDIO”, EU FP7 “BisNano”, EPSRC funded “Science and Innovation” (UK), EU FP7 ‘FutureNanoNeeds’, EU FP7 ‘NanoSolutions, Collaborative Centre for Applied Nanotechnology - CCAN ‘Nanokinetics’ project and FP7 ‘NanoMILE’.

-As a result of my broader research engagement since 2014 I have been a member of the editorial board of Cancer Nanotechnology journal (Springer Publishing group).
+As a result of my broader research engagement, I am a member of the editorial board (since 1014) and nominated an Associate Editor the Cancer Nanotechnology journal (Springer Publishing group) since 2017.

-My area of research expertise is the preparative nano-chemistry and tailored functionalisation of nanoparticles for diverse range of biomedical applications including development multimodal sensing platforms, synthesis of nanoparticles for targeted delivery and cancer therapy and development of new approaches to nanoparticle characterisation.
+My research is focused on preparative nano chemistry and tailored functionalisation of nanoparticles for diverse range of biomedical applications including development multimodal sensing platforms, synthesis of nanoparticles for targeted delivery, enhanced antimicrobial properties and cancer radiotherapy dose enhancement and development of new approaches to nanoparticle characterisation in view of enhancing the quality assurance of the nanomaterials used in nanomedicine.

-I am leading an interdisciplinary research at the interface between chemistry, biology and applied nanoscience focusing on the design, preparation, characterisation and advanced applications of nanomaterials for biological and biomedical applications.
+I am conducting an interdisciplinary research at the interface between chemistry, biology and applied nanoscience focusing on the design, preparation, characterisation and advanced applications of nanomaterials for biological and biomedical applications.

 Qualifications and Memberships